Location Based Pay Template

 image

-✅ I will also pre-load location factors in the calculator for each of your locations based on what I commonly see used, all backed up by data.
+✅ I will pre-load location factors in the calculator for each of your locations based on what I see commonly used with my clients.

-Option 1 - Pay individuals at the local market rate ⭐
+Option 1️⃣ - Pay individuals at the local market rate using pure market data

-Employees receive their salary adjusted to the relevant average for the geographical area where they live.
+Employees receive their salary based on pure market date from the geographical area where they live.

 Why do it?